heyteresagreen/digital-garden/src/site/notes/books/book notes/Designing Your Life (2016), Bill Burnett & Dave Evans.md

 Gravity problems - problems which you cannot solve for and need to accept, such as the effect of gravity.
 Other examples might include lamenting that being an artist does not pay much or that being out of the workforce for a few years can make you difficult to hire.
 >The key is not to get stuck on something that you have effectively no chance of succeeding at.
 (17.1%)

-[[private/Workview\|Workview]] - what work is and what it means to you, a general statement of your view of work and what good work deserves to be.
+[[Workview]] - what work is and what it means to you, a general statement of your view of work and what good work deserves to be.
 A work manifesto.
 Not *what* work but *why* you work.
 Can and will change over time.
 Questions such as:
 >* Why work?
 >* What’s work for?
 >* What does it mean?